chartjs/Chart.js/docs/charts/bar.md

 ## Data Structure

-The `data` property of a dataset for a bar chart is specified as a an array of numbers.
+The `data` property of a dataset for a bar chart is specified as an array of numbers.
 Each point in the data array corresponds to the label at the same index on the x axis.

 ```javascript
 data: [20, 10]